In Vitro Fertilization (IVF)

 The stages ofIVF treatment

-microscope
+PreparationIVF microscope

 At IVF Canada, we perform a thorough evaluation prior to commencing an IVF treatment cycle and depending on the results, advise patients on pre-treatment preparation, including any medications.
-As with anything important in life, preparation is essential for success!

 Ovarian stimulation

 Ovarian stimulation involves a schedule of daily injections of a stimulating hormone over a course of 8-12 days.
-During this span, your ovarian response is closely monitored using state-of-the-art ultrasound techniques and laboratory tests.
+During this time, your ovarian response is closely monitored using state-of-the-art ultrasound techniques and laboratory tests.

 Collection of the eggs and sperm specimen

-Fertilization and embryo culture
+Fertilization and embryo culture Fertilization and embryo culture

 The prepared eggs and sperm are placed together in a petri dish to allow fertilization to occur.
 What happens behind the scenes in our state-of-the-art laboratory is one of the most important events in the IVF treatment cycle.
 Over the next several days, we closely monitor the development of the embryos for optimal growth.